sal55/langs/candm.md

 or inttypes.h, and it's -- I don't know, some macro you have to go and look up.
 In M it's just int.max or in general T.min and T.max for any integer type.

-**35** The maximum value of the type of an expressio X?
+**35** The maximum value of the type of an expression X?
 In C you can't do it.
 In M it is X.max or X.min for the minimum.

 **39** How many bits in a type?
-C used CHAR_BIT for bits in a char, so bits in T would be sizeof(T)*CHAR_BIT.
+C uses CHAR_BIT for bits in a char, so bits in T would be sizeof(T)\*CHAR_BIT.
 In M: T.bitwidth.

 **37** M also has min/max operators built-in that work on ints and floats: min(x,y), max(x,y) (can also be written as infix)